The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 Sleeve pitch refers to the angle that the sleeves are attached based on one's posture and neutral arm position.
 If you're someone with great posture, go for “X3” or a low sleeve pitch that has the shoulder shift toward the back.
 If your posture is more forward-curved, go for “X2” which shifts the shoulder toward the front.
 You've got to stand perpendicular to a full-sized mirror – and see where your arms naturally rest – to figure out the right sleeve pitch.

-When it comes to any pair of trousers…the main issue is the waist.
-So don't underestimate the importance of measuring your waistline accurately.
+When it comes to any pair of trousers…the main issue is the waist & seat.
+So don't underestimate the importance of measuring your waistline and buttocks accurately.

 Most trousers can actually be brought in or let out by an inch and a half.
 But don't push it any further either way.
 A larger waist can cause excess material around the buttocks – making it seem like you're wearing a diaper beneath – while a tighter waist can lead to ripping your pants the next time you're rushing to the office.